About the college

-The college is a vibrant, interdisciplinary academic community in a beautiful 12-acre site bordered by the University Parks and the River Cherwell (we have punts on site!).
-We have an emphasis on student support and hope to provide an inclusive experience to students from diverse backgrounds and from across the world.
+The college is a vibrant, interdisciplinary academic community that has an emphasis on student support and promoting wellbeing; the college aspires to provide an inclusive experience to students from diverse backgrounds and from across the world.

-LMH admits students across a range of subjects, and aims to integrate graduate and undergraduate students, providing opportunities for mentoring and tutorial teaching for research students.
-We have a particular strength in Law, with an active Law society, and a strong connection with Refugee Studies (which was founded by an LMH alumna).
-We are adjacent to the Department of Education and are particularly interested in applications related to widening participation.
-We are the college associated with the Wildlife Conservation Research Unit (WildCRU) and also welcome applications from students interested in broader issues of conservation and climate change.
+LMH admits students across a range of subjects, and aims to integrate graduate and undergraduate students, which provides opportunities for research students to gain some experience of mentoring and tutorial teaching.
+The college has a particular strength in Law, with an active Law society and a strong connection with Refugee Studies (which was founded by an LMH alumna).
+LMH is particularly interested in applications related to addressing disadvantages.
+LMH is the college associated with the Wildlife Conservation Research Unit (WildCRU) and also welcomes applications from students interested in broader issues of conservation and climate change.

-We were awarded a Green Impact Gold Award in 2016 for our efforts in promoting an environmentally sustainable workplace, the first and only Oxford college to achieve this level.
-We are also proud to be a Fairtrade college.
-We also hold a gold Investors in People award for the LMH support staff, again the only Oxford College to have achieved this.
+LMH currently holds an NUS Green Impact ‘Beyond Gold’ Award for its efforts in promoting environmental sustainability and is the only Oxford college to achieve this level in 2022.
+The college is also proud to be a Fairtrade college.
+LMH also holds a Gold Investors in People award for the LMH support staff, again the only Oxford College to have achieved this.

 Accommodation and meals

 The college accommodates its graduate students in single study bedrooms at Lady Margaret Hall’s main site in North Oxford.
 In recent years, LMH has offered additional off-site accommodation/housing through the college’s leased private accommodation in other areas of Oxford.
 The college is not able to offer accommodation for families, but those with families could apply for University accommodations.